-For more security, you can set up the router to share approved USB devices only.
-You can access this feature from the Advanced Setup menu on the Advanced tab.
+For more security, you can set up the router to share only approved USB devices.

-- To set up approved USB devices: - 1.
+- > To set up approved USB devices: - 1.
 Select Advanced > Advanced Setup > USB Settings.
-The following screen displays:

 2. Click the Approved Devices button.
-The USB Drive Approved Devices screen displays:

 This screen shows the approved USB devices and the available USB devices.
 You can remove or add approved USB devices.